 The trunk can be opened via a standard release button on the dash, to the left of the steering wheel.
 This pops the trunk release but doesn’t actually raise it.
 The cargo area has 16.3 cubic feet of space, and it expands by folding the rear seats.

 Similar to vehicles that open their trunks or liftgates when you — with the remote on you — sweep your leg under the rear bumper, the Sonata’s Smart Trunk feature opens the trunk sans hands … and without the dance, which can be tricky when burdened with packages or children.
 Just stand directly behind the trunk and you’ll prompt it to open after a brief delay — accompanied by a few beeps as a countdown so you don’t open it unintentionally.
 It’s optional on the Sport and standard on the Sport 2.0T and Limited.

-A driver's knee airbag has been added to the lineup as standard equipment.
+A driver’s knee airbag has been added to the lineup as standard equipment.
 A rear backup camera is available on the base SE model and standard on the others.
-Blind spot detection with rear cross-traffic alert and lane-change assist is available on certain models, as is a forward-collision warning system and rear parking sensors.
+Blind spot detection with rear cross-traffic alert, adaptive cruise control and lane-change assist is available on certain models, as is a forward-collision warning system and rear parking sensors.

 See all the standard safety features listed here.